Colleges by Location

 Non-need-based aid is any type of financial aid given to a student who does not meet the requirements for need-based aid.
 Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-Institutional non-need-based scholarships or grants were given to 142 students overall (including freshmen) at Dodge City Community College in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 72 full-time freshmen.
-The total amount of non-need-based institutional scholarships/grants was $308,307.
+Institutional non-need-based scholarships or grants were given to 142 students overall (including freshmen) at Dodge City Community College in 2024.
+Institutional grants or scholarships that are not based on financial need were given to 72 full-time freshman.
+The total amount of institutional scholarships and awards that were not based on financial need was $308,307.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $161,939 USD.

 Majors